hujhax/austin-improv-wiki/AIC Wiki Style Guide.md

 ## Names and Titles
+* Each article should begin with the name of the page in **bold text**.
 * Italicize show names.
 A show is something that plays many times.
 * Place individual, one-off show names in quotes.
 * Keep troupe names in a normal font, linked to the troupe page.
 * (What about format names??)

-Example: [[Pgraph|Parallelogramophonograph]] has a regular show on Friday evenings at [[The Hideout Theatre|The Hideout Theater]] called *The Spectacle*.
+Example: [[Parallelogramophonograph]] has a regular show on Friday evenings at [[The Hideout Theatre|The Hideout Theater]] called *The Spectacle*.
 One Friday they played a show that ended up being about being giraffes with emotional issues which they have subsequently referred to as "Neurotic Giraffes."

 ## Adding Categories
 Categories can be added for the following: